nontxt/simplechat/README.md

 | `api/messages/unread`              | GET    |                                              | Return unread messages for current user                                  |
 | `api/messages/unread/mark_as_read` | POST   | _message_id_ - must be single or list of ids | Mark provided messages as read                                           |

-**Note**: For using this API you must provide token for authenticate
+**Note**: For using this API you must provide token for authenticate.
+* You can also import postman or insomnia collections of requests to test endpoints.